OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 1. Right-click on App Services and select **Create new Web App...
 Advanced**.
 1. Type a globally unique name for your web app and press **Enter**.
 The name must be unique across all of Azure and use only alphanumeric characters ('A-Z', 'a-z', and '0-9') and hyphens ('-').
-1. Select the resource group you wan to use.
+1. Select the resource group you want to use.
 If you don't have a resource group, select **Create a new resource group**, then enter a name for the resource group, such as *AppServiceQS-rg*.
 1. Select the **Node 16 LTS** runtime stack.
 1. Select **Windows** for the operating system.
 1. Select the location you want to serve your app from.
 For example, *West Europe*.